 Experimental research is one of the founding quantitative research methods.

 The simplest example of an experimental research is conducting a laboratory test.
 As long as research is being conducted under scientifically acceptable conditions – it qualifies as an experimental research.
 A true experimental research is considered to be successful only when the researcher confirms that a change in the dependent variable is solely due to the manipulation of the independent variable.

-It is important for an experimental research to establish cause and effect of a phenomenon, which means, it should be definite that effects observed from an experiment are due to the cause.
+Experimental research should establish a cause and effect of a phenomenon, i.e. effects are observed from an experiment due to the cause.
 As naturally, occurring event can be confusing for researchers to establish conclusions.
 For instance, if a cardiology student conducts research to understand the effect of food on cholesterol and derives that most heart patients are non-vegetarians or have diabetes.
 They are aspects (causes) which can result in a heart attack (effect).

 Experimental research is conducted in the following situations:

 - Time is a vital factor for establishing a relationship between cause and effect.

 - The eminence of cause-effect relationship is as per desirability.

 Learn about: Quantitative Market Research